 In the event, the resultant outcome in the 2010 SDSR was something of a fudge.
 On the one hand, state failure and the increasingly 'hybrid' merger of state and non-state threats were identified as the likely character of future conflict.
-On the other, core capabilities highlighted by the transformation agenda as necessary for modern manoeuvre warfare, such as ISTAR, were advanced as essential for meeting these hybrid threats over and above population-centric manpower.
+On the other, core capabilities highlighted by the transformation agenda as necessary for modern manoeuvre warfare, such as ISTAR, were advanced as essential for meeting these hybrid threats-over and above population-centric manpower.
 The size of the expeditionary forces the UK would expect to deploy were also scaled down, although defence planning assumptions maintained the ability to deploy a small division of three brigades in extremis.
 The primary building block of the Army would become the multi-role brigade, the centrepiece of which would be two medium-weight armoured vehicles rescued from the ruins of the FRES programme-the Scout Specialist Vehicle and the FRES Utility Vehicle.
 Concomitantly, however, heavy armour, armoured infantry, and self-propelled artillery would be dramatically reduced.36

 Indeed, it is clear that the difficulties of transformation were themselves the product of path dependent processes rooted in the impact of short-term contingencies on the British Army's long-term decision-making.
 Farrell, for example, has argued that the British Army's efforts at emulating US transformation were conditioned by a mixture of operational exigency, pre-existing organizational culture, domestic politics, and limited means.
 Of these factors, however, budget appears to have been by far the most constraining, exacerbated by the cost of campaigning.
-Writing in 2008, for example, Farrell argued that 'budget problems are unlikely significantly to affect the direction of, let alone derail, British military transformation.37 Inasmuch as the further reorganization of the British Army precipitated by the 2010 Strategic Defence and Security Review maintained the focus on the medium-weight forces first
+Writing in 2008, for example, Farrell argued that 'budget problems are unlikely significantly to affect the direction of, let alone derail, British military transformation.'
+Inasmuch as the further reorganization of the British Army precipitated by the 2010 Strategic Defence and Security Review maintained the focus on the medium-weight forces first selected in the late 1990s, and continued within the vision of digitization, he was right.
+Even so, as Cornish and Dorman have argued, austerity has meant that the treasury has become the ultimate arbiter of defence policy, shaping both the force structure of the British Army, and with it, the doctrinal understandings of manoeuvre that can reasonably be achieved.38

-35 Sergio Catignani, "Getting COIN" at the Tactical Level in Afghanistan: Reassessing Counter-Insurgency Adaptation in the British Army', Journal of Strategic Studies 35, 4 (2012): 513-539; Sergio Catignani, 'Coping with Knowledge: Organizational Learning in the British Army?', Journal of Strategic Studies 37, 1 (2014): 30-64.
+35 Sergio Catignani, "'Getting COIN" at the Tactical Level in Afghanistan: Reassessing Counter-Insurgency Adaptation in the British Army', Journal of Strategic Studies 35, 4 (2012): 513-539; Sergio Catignani, 'Coping with Knowledge: Organizational Learning in the British Army?', Journal of Strategic Studies 37, 1 (2014): 30-64.

-36 Securing Britain in an Age of Uncertainty: The Strategic Defence and Security Review, British Government (London: HMSO, 2010).

-37 Farrell, 'The Dynamics of British Military Transformation': 807.
+Securing Britain in an Age of Uncertainty: The Strategic Defence and Security Review, British Government (London: HMSO, 2010).
+Farrell, 'The Dynamics of British Military Transformation': 807.